 point and passenger pick-up or drop-off.

 the weight difference between a fully loaded and an unloaded

-- Demand Responsive.
+- Demand responsive.
 Non-fixed-route service utilizing

 vans or buses with passengers boarding and alighting at

 pre-arranged times at any location within the system's

 - Demand (Transport).
 The expression of the transport

 needs, even if those needs are satisfied, fully, partially

 or not at all.
 Similar to transport supply, it is expressed

 in terms of number of people, volume, or tons per unit of

 - Deregulation.
 Consists in a shift to a competitive

 economic climate by reorienting and/or suppressing regulatory

 mechanisms.
 Deregulation, however, does not necessarily

-but rather to the promotion of
+but rather to the promotion of competition-inducing ones

-for example).
 Particularly observed in the transport and telecommunications

 - Design capacity.
 A theoretical capacity of a

 transport infrastructure such as a road or terminal based

 of specific operating conditions.

-- Distribution Center (Freight).
+- Distribution center (Freight).
 Facility or a

 group of facilities that perform consolidation, warehousing,

 packaging, decomposition and other functions linked with

-services to freight and are a fundamental
+services to freight and are a fundamental component of freight

-manufacturing activities such as assembly and labeling.
+activities such as assembly and labeling.

 - Dock.
 A feature built to handle ships.
 Can also

 refer to an enclosed port area used for maritime operations.

 - Double Stack.
 The movement of containers on articulated